Are the robots going to save us all?

 Smart mug maker Ember is creating new devices for transporting medicines and sensitive pharmaceutical products by maintaining much lower temperature ranges.

-British man has been given 3D printed eye in world first, at Moorfields Eye Hospital in London.
+A British man has been given 3D printed eye in world first, at Moorfields Eye Hospital in London.

 This year’s State of AI Report 2021 considers technology breakthroughs and capabilities, the concentration of AI talent, commercial application for AI, regulation of AI, and predictions for the future of AI technologies.